Assassinkin/haskell101/MoreOrganizedNotes.md

 `Num` is a type class generalizing the idea of a number.
 All things of class `Num` must have a function `(+)` and `(-)` defined on them.

-We can use `:info` to get all the functions in a type class.
+We can use `:info` to get all the functions in a type class. `:info` is also helpful in learning about types.
+It allows to get a list of all the type classes that a type is a member of.

 ```Haskell
 GHCi> :info Num
 class Num a where